home - Electricity

 Venetian plaster will certainly be relevant in any era, because it is a natural material that has depth and warmth that nourish the soul.

 The article contains everything related to the concept of Venetian plaster in the interior.
-Photos of ideas in the apartment, video tutorials on applying with your own hands, classification and advice on selection.
+Photos of ideas in the apartment, video tutorials for applying with your own hands, classification and advice on selection.
 In addition, information is provided:

-• What is the Venetian.
+• What is a Venetian woman.

 • Advantages and disadvantages, classification, application possibilities in various rooms.